acaldwell93/capstone-1-new/README.md

  In order to test this hypothesis, we need to create a table that contains our observed and expected values for gun deaths:
  <img src="images/predicted_observed_dataframe.png" width="900" height="800">

- Our answer may already be quite clear, but let's apply a chi-squared test using our 'observed_deaths' column as our observed frequencies and our 'predicted_deaths' column as our expected frequencies:
+ Let's apply a chi-squared test using our 'observed_deaths' column as our observed frequencies and our 'predicted_deaths' column as our expected frequencies:
  ![](images/chi-squared.png)

  With such a large test statistic, our p-value is virtually zero.
 This allows us to reject the null hypothesis that a state's population alone is a sufficient predictor of gun violence deaths.
 Here are a couple more geographical visualizations that may help further drive home this point: